-- R.S.Mo. § 537.065 Agreements: A Missouri statute that allows an injured plaintiff and the insured to reach an agreement to only pursue the collection of certain assets, including insurance policies;
+A 537.065 agreement is a Missouri statute that allows an injured plaintiff and the insured to reach an agreement to only pursue the collection of certain assets, including insurance policies.

-- Equitable Garnishments: A statutory claim in Missouri in which an injured plaintiff can sue the insured and insurance company to collect a tort judgment, usually after the conclusion of a personal injury or wrongful death suit in which the insurance company failed to defend the insured;
+This is a statutory claim in Missouri in which an injured plaintiff can sue the insured and insurance company to collect a tort judgment, usually after the conclusion of a personal injury or wrongful death suit in which the insurance company failed to defend the policy holder.

-- Vexatious Refusal to Pay: A Missouri statute that allows an insured to sue her own insurance company for unreasonable refusal to pay a first party claim (where the plaintiff is the insured and suffered the damage), as well as seek attorney fees and additional damages;
+A Missouri statute that allows an insured to sue her own insurance company for unreasonable refusal to pay a first party claim (where the plaintiff is the insured and suffered the damage), as well as seek attorney fees and additional damages.

-A tort claim brought by an insured against her own insurance company when the insurance company refuses to protect the financial assets of the insured by ignoring offers to settle within the policy limits or refusing to defend a covered claim (this is not a first party claim because the insured has injured the plaintiff, made a claim to the insurance company and the insurance company either refuses to settle within the policy limits or refuses to defend); and
+A tort claim brought by an insured against her own insurance company when the insurance company refuses to protect the financial assets of the insured by ignoring offers to settle within the policy limits or refusing to defend a covered claim (this is not a first party claim because the insured has injured the plaintiff, made a claim to the insurance company and the insurance company either refuses to settle within the policy limits or refuses to defend.)

 Frequently we see § 537.065 agreements being made with an insured that leads to a Bad Faith claim.
 We have seen a Declaratory Judgment action filed in Federal court while the plaintiff pursues a state court Equitable Garnishment.
 We also see Breach of Contract claims as Count I and Vexatious Refusal to Pay as Count II in the same suit.

 Heath Injury Law LLC believes in giving personal attention to every client.
 We know every case is unique and will use every avenue at our legal disposal to seek compensation for our clients, even if it means taking on Big Insurance.